 Data Source size limits are a way to help you optimize mobile device performance.
 The more data that you load on a device, the longer it takes for the device to reconcile.

 The size limits apply when you upload, fetch, or update a Data Source.
-The system enforces a limit of 500 columns for all tiers.
+The system enforces a column and character limit for all tiers.
 Other size limits vary by tier, as shown in the following table.